Keywords: Vision–language models, Multi-instance learning

 TL;DR: A multi-instance alignment model that links small image regions to sentences from diagnostic reports.

 Abstract: In diagnostic reports, experts encode complex imaging data into clinically actionable information.
 They describe subtle pathological findings that are meaningful in their anatomical context.
-Reports follow relatively consistent structures, expressing diagnostic information with few words that are associated with often tiny but consequential image observations.
+Reports follow relatively consistent structures, expressing diagnostic information with few words that are often associated with tiny but consequential image observations.
 Standard vision language models struggle to identify the associations between these informative text components and small locations in the images.
 Here, we propose "MApLe", a multi-task, multi-instance vision language alignment approach that overcomes these limitations.
 It disentangles the concepts of anatomical region and diagnostic finding, and links local image information to sentences in a patch-wise approach.

 Primary Subject Area: Integration of Imaging and Clinical Data